terraform-google-modules/terraform-google-cloud-operations/modules/agent-policy/README.md

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

+Note that additional validations may be enforced by the API.

 ### agent_rules variable

 Each agent rule in the list of agent rules contains the following fields: